CodingGagan/markdown_test/troubleshooting/troubleshoot-install.md

 If you don’t see a name, you need to add a StorageClass.
 For help doing this, see this Kubernetes article on [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) for assistance.

-Alternatively, you can deploy Kubecost without persistent storage to store by following these steps:
+Alternatively, you can deploy nOps without persistent storage to store by following these steps:

 {% hint style="warning" %}
 This setup is only for experimental purpose.
-The metric data is reset when Kubecost's pod is rescheduled.
+The metric data is reset when nOps's pod is rescheduled.
 {% endhint %}

-1. In your terminal, run this command to add the Kubecost Helm repository:
+1. In your terminal, run this command to add the nOps Helm repository:

-    `helm repo add kubecost https://kubecost.github.io/cost-analyzer/`
+    `helm repo add nOps https://nOps.github.io/cost-analyzer/`
-2. Next, run this command to deploy Kubecost without persistent storage:
+2. Next, run this command to deploy nOps without persistent storage:

     ```bash
-    helm upgrade -install kubecost kubecost/cost-analyzer \
+    helm upgrade -install nOps nOps/cost-analyzer \
-    --namespace kubecost --create-namespace \
+    --namespace nOps --create-namespace \
     --set persistentVolume.enabled="false" \
     --set prometheus.server.persistentVolume.enabled="false"
     ```